Rollins College: Academic Partner

 As the owner of Pivot Business Consulting, I work with a lot of entrepreneurial employers (profit and nonprofit) and identify their project and process gaps.
-My background is in education and one of the methods I use to help entrepreneurs and nonprofits with those gaps is to bring in top talent that gets s**t done.
-Rollins students do not disappoint -- they are inquisitive, coachable, and have gray matter that embraces critical thinking and solves problems.
+My background's in education and one of the methods I use to help entrepreneurs and nonprofits with those gaps is to bring in top talent that gets s**t done.
+Rollins students don't disappoint -- they're inquisitive, coachable, and have gray matter that embraces critical thinking and solves problems.
 Basically, they love the challenge same as I do.

 Back on track again readers -- sharing fun facts about Rollins.
 Starting with a simple question -- did you know Rollins was established in 1885 and is recognized as the oldest college in the state of Florida?

 Rollins offers prospective students a number of ways to attend.
-There is the traditional day program, evening program through the Rollins Evening School, and the Crummer Business School for those pursuing a MBA or a doctorate degree in business administration.
+There's the traditional day program, evening program through the Rollins Evening School, and the Crummer Business School for those pursuing a MBA or a doctorate degree in business administration.

-Now it is time to take a quiz about this gem of an academic institution that is in our backyard here in central Florida.
+Now it's time to take a quiz about this gem of an academic institution that's in our backyard here in Central Florida.
 Did you know that Rollins has ---

 80-acre campus features distinctive Spanish-Mediterranean architecture and was named the No. 1 Most Beautiful College Campus by The Princeton Review, 2015-2016, and one of the 50 Most Amazing College Campuses by The Best Colleges, 2011-14.